sydur-rahman/azure-cloud-journey/1-identity-access/notes.md

 - Created a fictional company: Meridian Tech
 - Created 3 users: Alex Turner (IT), Priya Patel (IT), Jamie Brooks (HR)
 - Created 2 Security groups: IT-Team, HR-Team
+- I wasn't sure about UPN vs Display Name at first but figured it out during creation.
+  I also noticed Azure auto-generates a temporary password for new users — in a real environment you'd share this securely with the new starter.

 ## Key Terms